microsoft/maro/docs/source/scenarios/container_inventory_management.rst

 view the dynamic changes in the volume of cargo delivered by the port over time in the current epoch.

-The bar chart of Port Acc Attributes displays the global change of ports.
+The bar chart of Port Accumulated Attributes displays the global change of ports.

 .. figure:: ..\images\visualization\dashboard\cim_intra_epoch_by_snapshot_acc_data.gif